Main field of studyUrban and Regional Planning

 DepartmentInstitutionen för Tema

-A preliminary list of publications is available under the tag Additional documents eight weeks before course start.
+A preliminary list of literature will be available under the tag Additional documents eight weeks before course start.

 This tab contains public material from the course room in Lisam.
 The information published here is not legally binding, such material can be found under the other tabs on this page.
 There are no files available for this course.